cbodden/climgur.sh/README.md

     -d [options]
             This is to download an entire album Options include:
-                download
+                delete
+                    This option will delete the selected album locally download
                     This option will ask for an album id and download the entire album to the path where .climgur.rc is stored